Chapter 5. Git Grandmastery

 … And Then Some

-Let's suppose the previous problem is ten times worse.
-After a lengthy session you've made a bunch of commits.
-But you're not quite happy with the way they're organized, and some of those commit messages could use rewording.
-This is quite likely if you've been saving early and saving often.
-Then type
+Suppose the previous problem is ten times worse.
+After a lengthy session you’ve made a bunch of commits.
+But you’re not quite happy with the way they’re organized, and some of those commit messages could use rewording.
+Then type:

 $ git rebase -i HEAD~10